 Use English to Defend

-I strongly recommend defending the traditional language, and that all Catholics and other Christians defend it.
+Second Exodus strongly recommends defending traditional language.
 However, some Christians try to use the original Biblical languages, Hebrew and Greek, in their defense.
-In defending traditional language, I recommend that most of us confine our discussions to the English language.
+In defending traditional language, Catholics who don’t speak Hebrew or Greek or Latin should confine their discussions to the English language.

 In Hebrew, God created the first man and called him adama, from the red clay of the earth in Mesopotamia (there is no female version since it was a name).
 In Hebrew, we are called sons of Adam or daughters of Adam.
 The masculine is ben adam, son of Adam.
 The feminine is bat adam, daughter of Adam.
 The plural for all men or men and women is bnei adam, sons of Adam, and, rarely used, for all women, bnot adam, daughters of Adam.
 The Hebrew word for humanity actually comes from Enoch (Hebrew: enosh), enoshoot.
 The Hebrew word for “a man” came into being with the Hebrew word isha, woman.
 “She shall be called Woman [isha]” Gen 2:23.
 Sometimes the appearance is deceptive, for we find, “And the man [adam] and his wife [isha] were both naked, and were not ashamed” Gen 2:25.
 We also find the masculine, “ Noah was a righteous man [ish]” Gen 6:9.